Defining AI

 Additionally, the AI is programmed to put words together based on probability of what should come next.
 It has learned what typically follows certain words or phrases.
 So, AI tends to be generic lifeless writing because it writes what is expected.
 It isn't creative with expressions.

 Developing technology has made Artificial Intelligence (AI) tools more readily accessible to everyone, including students.
-HIU asserts that student learning requires students to fully engage readings and other source materials, thoughtfully process the content and arguments of those sources, and construct their own evidence-based conclusions.
+Hope International University asserts that student learning requires students to fully engage readings and other source materials, thoughtfully process the content and arguments of those sources, and construct their own evidence-based conclusions.
 In addition, student learning requires that the student’s analysis, evaluation, and conclusions in any academic inquiry must be articulated in the student’s own words, expressing the student’s own arguments and points of support for their conclusions.
 Therefore, when a student employs AI to generate written text, sequenced reasoning, invented documentation, arguments, or conclusions, the product is not the student’s own work, nor is it the product of student learning.
-It is instead a form of plagiarism and a violation of academic integrity, subject to the consequences imposed for other violations of academic integrity published in the HIU Catalog section on Academic Integrity above.
+It is instead a misuse of AI and a violation of academic integrity, subject to the consequences imposed for other violations of academic integrity published in the HIU Catalog section on Academic Integrity above.

 For a Glossary of Terms